 Visual Communication Design Program Description

 The Visual Communication Design (aka Graphic Design) degree program has as its philosophy the understanding that education precedes design.
 Therefore a bachelor’s degree with the general studies component is essential to a broad understanding of other disciplines as well as professional support courses.
 The Visual Communication Design degree curriculum prepares students for employment opportunities in the rapidly changing design field by nourishing their abilities and creativity to become visual explorers.
 In addition, the Visual Communication and Graphic Design classes give students a good foundation in traditional image making as well as digital technology.

-Visual Communication Design is an interdisciplinary, problem-solving activity that combines visual sensitivity with skill and knowledge in areas of communications, technology, and business.
-The visual communication profession specializes in the structuring of visual information to aid communication and orientation.
-In addition, the department seeks to encourage freedom of expression and creativity, to instill the spirit of fine craftsmanship, to develop skills and competencies in the various art media and techniques, to help the student become conversant with the philosophy and psychology of both historical and contemporary art forms, and to provide elective art courses for those students interested in art either for enrichment or vocational purposes.
+Visual Communication Design is a user-focused, interdisciplinary, problem-solving activity that combines visual acuity with skill and knowledge in areas of communications, technology, and business.
+Emphasis is placed on the conception, design, planning, and implementation of visual solutions to complex problems in contemporary culture.
+The visual communication design profession specializes in the structuring of visual information to aid in communications through branding, interactive design solutions for web and mobile, UI/UX, motion graphics, packaging and various print media.
+In addition, the department seeks to encourage freedom of expression and creativity through the development of innovative concepts with professional execution to help students become conversant in the philosophy and psychology of both historical and contemporary art and design forms.

 Visual Communication Design Program Goals